claviska/doxicity/docs/config/index.md

 ## Sample Config

 You can configure your Doxicity site by adding a file called `doxicity.config.js` to your project's root directory.
 Doxicity expects your config file to be an ES Module.
+If your project is not [configured to be a module](https://nodejs.org/api/packages.html#modules-packages), you can name your configuration file `doxicity.config.mjs` to avoid NodeJS errors.
 You can use this template as a starting point.

 ```js
 // doxicity.config.js